 The loss of natural fertility carries a certain amount of grief with it no matter if you’re in the middle of an IVF cycle or just deciding the appropriate treatment to conceive.
 Grieving is a process and understanding that process helps you get through the range of emotions.
 You may confront grief and loss more than once during your IVF journey.
-IVF cycles may fail, the need for donor eggs or sperm which brings the loss of a biological relationship, the loss of intimacy and spontaneity in your relationship and most of all the loss of control.
+IVF cycles may fail, the need for or which brings the loss of a biological relationship, the loss of intimacy and spontaneity in your relationship and most of all the loss of control.

 As with any grief it is necessary to move through the anger and frustration, sadness, and all of the other grief-related feelings.
 Talk out your feelings with your partner or ask your doctor for the name of a therapist who deals with this specific kind of loss.
 Most of all, recognize your grief as completely natural and normal.